Originally published by Huffington Post.

 Rushing to Capriles’ defence was the region’s new-left nemesis for hire, former Colombian president Álvaro Uribe, who used his Twitter Account of Vengeance to harangue Maduro with a dozen “facts” about the slow death of Venezuela under Chávez.

 But Uribe’s backing is as much kiss of death as kiss of life for Capriles’ ailing campaign.
-Since leaving office, in word, deed, and even in appearance (below) Uribe has morphed into a political Dr Strangelove, pitifully failing to keep a lid on a murky past and increasingly erratic behaviour.
+Since leaving office, in word, deed, and even in appearance (above) Uribe has morphed into a political Dr Strangelove, pitifully failing to keep a lid on a murky past and increasingly erratic behaviour.

 In a country whose vicious politics somehow receive virtually no foreign coverage – a few mass graves never hurt anyone! – Uribe’s name has a habit of popping up where he’d rather it didn’t.
 Recent scandals involve supporting paramilitaries, wire-tapping, and killing civilians in order to present them as successfully combated terrorists; he’s even on the board of News International!
 Unsurprisingly, many in the region now see him as a complete and utter bell-…wether, only in reverse: “if Uribe likes it, then I probably shouldn’t”.